The Happenings on Shaw Hill

 “Okay.”

-The officer walked around me and stood in front of me.
+The officer came around and stood in front of me.
 “Where were you yesterday?”

 “At work.”